Economy of Chad

 The economy of Chad suffers from the landlocked country's geographic remoteness, drought, lack of infrastructure, and political turmoil.
-About 85% of the population depends on agriculture, including the herding of livestock.
+About 80% of the population depends on subsistence agriculture, including livestock herding.
 Of Africa's Francophone countries, Chad benefited least from the 50% devaluation of their currencies in January 1994.
-Financial aid from the World Bank, the African Development Bank, and other sources is directed largely at the improvement of agriculture, especially livestock production.
-Because of lack of financing, the development of oil fields near Doba, originally due to finish in 2000, was delayed until 2003.
-It was finally developed and is now operated by ExxonMobil.
-In terms of gross domestic product, Chad ranks 143rd globally with $11.051 billion dollars as of 2018.
+Financial aid from the World Bank, the African Development Bank, and other sources is directed mainly at improving agriculture, especially livestock production.
+Because of a lack of financing, the development of oil fields near Doba, originally due to finish in 2000, was delayed until 2003.
+It was finally developed and is now operated by ExxonMobil. until 2023 Regarding gross domestic product, Chad ranks 147th globally with $11.051 billion as of 2018.